Prospect with Precision in Senior Living – Innovation Through Marketing Automation

 - Set KPIs to track (click-through-rate)

-3. Content – A well-executed content marketing strategy can do wonders for your senior living community, as we addressed in our third senior living marketing idea for 2018.
+3. Content – A well-executed content marketing strategy can do wonders for your senior living community, as we addressed in our third senior living marketing idea.
 Typically, content marketing in senior living takes on the following forms: blogs, whitepapers, downloadable guides, case studies, infographics, webinars, eBooks, podcasts, etc. To truly integrate your content marketing strategy into marketing automation, set up the following:

 - Gated content (only gate premium pieces of content)